tingxuanp/nussif-sector-rotation/README.md

             expressed in percentage points
 ```

 Uses `pct_change(20)` - the cumulative return over the past 20 trading days - for each basket, then takes the directional spread.
 Less noise from single-day sector moves.
-But because the threshold is still the 95th percentile of the distribution, which is now in percentage-point units, it is harder to trigger — only very sustained rotation crosses it.
-This produces very few warning-zone days (0.4% of trading days), which lowers recall.

 #### Alt-C — Log-ratio Z-score